BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Optimizing Aggregates

-This formulation works for any choice of $t$, but choices where $t$ is correlated with $m$ give the best results.
-As we demonstrate in Section~\ref{sec:eval_aggregate}, specialized networks can provide a correlated signal to the ground-truth object detection method for several queries.
+This formulation works for arbitrary $a$, but choices where $a$ is correlated with $m$ give the best results.
+As we show in \S\ref{sec:eval_aggregate}, specialized NNs can provide a correlated signal to the ground-truth object detection method for all queries we consider.

-As an example, suppose we wish to count the number of cars per frame.
+As an example, suppose we wish to count the number of cars per frame; we show a schematic in Figure~\ref{fig:cv-diagram}.
 Then, $m$ is the random variable denoting the number of cars the object detection method returns.
 In \sn, we train a specialized NN to count the number of cars per frame.
-Ideally, the specialized model would exactly mimic the object detection counts, but this is typically not the case.
+Ideally, the specialized NN would exactly match the object detection counts, but this is typically not the case.
 However, the specialized NNs are typically correlated with the true counts.
-Thus, the random variable $t$ would be the output of the specialized NN.
-As our choice of specialized NNs are extremely cheap to compute, we can calculate its mean and variance exactly on all the frames.
-In \sn's adaptive sampling procedure, the covariance is estimated at every round.
+Thus, the random variable $a$ would be the output of the specialized NN.
+As our choice of specialized NNs are extremely cheap to compute, we can calculate their mean and variance exactly on all the frames. \sn estimates $\mathrm{Cov}(m, a)$ at every round.